GitHubJanitor/GitHubJanitor/README.md

 TODO: CI badge

 # Setup
-Install Django 1.9 on your host machine.
+Install Django on your host machine.
 (Be sure to explicitly uninstall earlier versions first, or use a virtualenv - having earlier versions around seems to cause pre-1.4-style settings.py and urls.py files to be generated alongside the new ones.)

-To start a new project, run the following commands:
+Run the following commands:

-    django-admin.py startproject --template https://github.com/torchbox/vagrant-django-template/zipball/master --name=Vagrantfile myproject
+    git clone git@github.com:GitHubJanitor/GitHubJanitor.git
-    cd myproject
+    cd GitHubJanitor
-    rm LICENSE  # or amend for your own purposes vagrant up
+    vagrant up
     vagrant ssh
       (then, within the SSH session:)